biglocalnews/prefect-flow-template/README.md

 pipenv run prefect register --project 'Your Prefect Project' -p ./flow.py
 ```

+With all that in hand, you should be ready to release.

 ## Releasing

 OTheur release process is automated as a [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via the [GitHub Actions](https://github.com/features/actions) framework.
 The logic that governs the process is stored [in the `workflows` directory](tree/.github/workflows/continuous-deployment.yml).